Table Of Contents

 Preventing Damage and Extending Furniture Life

-Preventing damage is easier than repairing it.
-These preventive measures will help extend your furniture’s lifespan:
+Preventing damage is always easier than repairing it.
+These simple habits help extend your wood furniture’s lifespan.
+They also protect finishes and keep surfaces looking newer for longer.

-Position wood furniture away from windows where direct sunlight and rain might reach it.
-Maintain some distance between wood pieces and walls to allow air circulation, which helps prevent moisture buildup.
-In multi-level homes, avoid placing wood furniture directly over in-floor heating systems when possible.
+- Choose proper furniture placement: Keep wood furniture away from windows where sunlight or rain can reach it.
+Leave a small gap between furniture and walls to encourage airflow and reduce moisture buildup.
+Avoid placing pieces directly above in-floor heating systems when possible.

 When to Call Professional Cleaning Services